 Anna and the Apocalypse is available to rent or buy now.

-What do you get if you cross Shaun of the Dead with High School Musical and the classic coming-of-age comedy/drama template?
-The answer is, of course, the outstanding, emotional and lively zombie musical that is Anna and the Apocalypse.
-Largely ignored on its release in 2018, John McPhail’s spectacular slice of horror and musical comedy has now become a worthy Christmas classic.
-One that many, including me, count as a must-see Christmas film.
-However, I am continually surprised by the number of people I meet who have not seen this movie.
-So let’s put that right from today because Anna and the Apocalypse is not only one of the best alternative Christmas movies of the past ten years, it’s also a damn fine musical that should by now have found a place on the west-end stage.
+Mixing Shaun of the Dead with High School Musical and a classic coming-of-age template, the outstanding, emotional and lively zombie musical Anna and the Apocalypse was primarily ignored on its release in 2018.
+However, John McPhail’s spectacular slice of musical horror comedy has rightly become a cult Christmas classic since then.
+Anna and the Apocalypse is not only one of the best alternative Christmas movies of the past ten years, it’s a damn fine musical that should have already found a way onto the west-end stage.